Headers

 How merge works

-Merge order: preset defaults first, your custom headers second.
+Merge order is preset defaults first, your custom headers second.
 If your key collides with a preset key (case-insensitive), your value wins.
-New keys land at whatever position the preset reserved for them, or at the end if the preset doesn't reserve a slot.
+New keys land at the position the preset reserved for them, or at the end if the preset doesn't reserve a slot.

 The reserved-slot bit is what matters.
-The preset's full HPACK position table (separate from the smaller "always emit" set) carves out spots for situational headers like cache-control, content-type, content-length, cookie, origin, referer.
-So when you add Content-Type: application/json on a POST, it lands at the same offset Chrome would've placed it.
-Skip that and your custom headers just pile up after priority, which is exactly the kind of small drift fingerprinters love.
+The preset's full HPACK position table, separate from the smaller "always emit" set, carves out spots for situational headers like cache-control, content-type, content-length, cookie, origin, referer.
+So when you add Content-Type: application/json on a POST, it lands at the same offset Chrome would have placed it.
+Without that, your custom headers pile up after priority, which is the small kind of drift fingerprinters pick up on.

 Things that don't behave the way you'd expect

 - Casing.
-HTTP/2 and HTTP/3 are lowercase on the wire.
-The preset stores everything lowercase.
+HTTP/2 and HTTP/3 are lowercase on the wire, and the preset stores everything lowercase.
 Pass

 User-Agent: fooand the lib normalizes it touser-agent: foofor H2/H3.
 On HTTP/1.1, casing is preserved per the request map. - Removing a preset header.
-Need to drop a default header (say,
+Set it to

-Accept-Encoding)?
-Set it to""in your headers map.
-The lib won't emit it. - Custom headers vs each other.
-Add five custom headers the preset doesn't reserve slots for, and they all pile up at the end in the order you added them.
+""in your headers map and the lib won't emit it.
+Useful for droppingAccept-Encodingor similar defaults. - Custom headers vs each other.
+Five custom headers the preset doesn't reserve slots for all pile up at the end in the order you added them.

 - Cookie.
 Don't set

 Cookiedirectly unless you've thought it through.
 The session jar handles it.
-See Per-Request Cookies if you really need to override.
+See Per-Request Cookies for the override path.

-Cleanest verification path: send to tls.peet.ws/api/all and read the http2.sent_frames array.
+The cleanest verification path is sending to tls.peet.ws/api/all and reading the http2.sent_frames array.
 Each HEADERS frame lists the headers in the exact order they hit the wire.
-That's the ground truth.
+That's ground truth.

-httpbin.org/headers is fine for "did my custom header show up?" checks, but it gives you a Python dict, not the wire order.
+httpbin.org/headers is fine for "did my custom header show up?" checks, but it returns a Python dict, not the wire order.
 For order, use peet.

 Header order overrides